 24. Green Tea

-Green tea is a powerful antioxidant in supplement form as well as it’s ever popular drink version.
-Green tea contains an antioxidant called EGCG which specifically fights DNA damage from UV rays.
-Green tea also contains catechins that can reduce inflammation, skin swelling, and skin redness.
+Green tea is a powerful antioxidant in supplement form as well as it’s ever-popular drink version.
+It also contains an antioxidant called EGCG which specifically fights DNA damage from UV rays, and catechins that can reduce inflammation, skin swelling, and skin redness.

 25. Hemp Seed

-Biotin is part of the B vitamin family, although it’s sometimes referred to as vitamin H. It plays a role in converting some nutrients into energy (like fatty acids and glucose), which in turn makes it a powerful helper for the skin, hair, and nails.
+Biotin is part of the B vitamin family, although it’s sometimes referred to as vitamin H. It plays a role in converting some nutrients into energy (like fatty acids and glucose), which in turn makes it a powerful helper for the hair, nails, and skin health.

-It’s not surprising that the bone-healthy supplement is also great for the skin.
-Calcium can help with regeneration of the skin and improve cell health from the inside out.
+It’s not surprising that the bone-healthy supplement is also great for the skin healrh.
+Calcium can help with the regeneration of the skin and improve cell health from the inside out.